-Bobcat/NIDEPUnder theImage: Constraint of the intervention of our ActionImage: Constraint of the intervention of the interven a blueprint for statewide protection of wildlife with special conservation needs.
+Bobcat/NJDEP Plan, which is a blueprint for statewide protection of wildlife with special conservation needs.
 The plan, which is based on accurate and current data, is an ecosystem based management strategy that focuses heavily on habitat and species protection, management and restoration.
 The Wildlife Action Plan embodies the collective judgment of the state's conservation professionals regarding which species should receive special attention and what actions should be taken.
 It identifies tasks for nearly every agency and stakeholder group that has some influence over land use and wildlife habitats.